Exostellar-Labs/docs/upgrades/upgrading-compute-optimizer-controllers/fresh-upgrades.md

     ... systemd: Started Post Docker Configuration.
     ```

-    * In a similar fashion, each subsequent Compute Optimizer controller marked for upgrade can be removed from production, one at a time or in mulitples at a time, while still preserving a limited production capacity of Compute Optimizer controllers while the others are upgraded.
+    * In a similar fashion, each subsequent X-Infrastructure Optimizer controller marked for upgrade can be removed from production, one at a time or in mulitples at a time, while still preserving a limited production capacity of X-Infrastructure Optimizer controllers while the others are upgraded.
-* Regardless of your approach, (serial replacements or parallel replacements), it would be considered best practice to move through the upgrade process on a single Compute Optimizer controller and fully validate it before moving on to address upgrades in the rest of the fleet of Compute Optimizer controllers.
+* Regardless of your approach, (serial replacements or parallel replacements), it would be considered best practice to move through the upgrade process on a single X-Infrastructure Optimizer controller and fully validate it before moving on to address upgrades in the rest of the fleet of X-Infrastructure Optimizer controllers.
 * As noted above, and depending on the scale of the upgrade, creating an AMI may be an efficient way forward.